pwscup/pwssite/ipws2024/markdown/index.md

 - A person cannot belong to more than one team.
 This rule is set to avoid any collusion among teams.
 - The affiliation and member names will be hidden during the competition; only team names will be displayed.
 - <strong>At least one person per team needs full registration</strong> to IWSEC 2024 (main conference).
-- The contact person does not always make the registration but one person in the team needs to join the main conference.
-Other members may join the competition for free of charge.
+- The contact person does not always make the registration but one person in the team must attend the main conference.
+Other members ot the team can attend the competition for free of charge.
+Note that the other members attending the on-site event on 20 September will have to pay the participation fee for the iPWS Cup 2024.
+Registrations should be made via the [IWSEC 2024 website](https://www.iwsec.org/2024/).

 ### How to apply for the competition
 - TBA